jfxueX/Go/golang/interface/go-data-structures-interfaces.md

 me, the most exciting part of Go from a language design point of view.
 If I could export one feature of Go into other languages, it would be interfaces.

-This post is my take on the implementation of interface values in the“gc”
+This post is my take on the implementation of interface values in the “gc”
 compilers: 6g, 8g, and 5g.
 Over at Airs, Ian Lance Taylor has written [two][3] [posts][4] about the implementation of interface values in `gccgo`.
 The implementations are more alike than different: the biggest difference is that